Anna Juliana Gonzaga – Guided by the Virgin Mary

 Archduke Ferdinand II of Further Austria (public domain)

-Before moving to Austria, Anna asked that her parents would carry out some acts of charity on her behalf; to release 15 people from prisons, to furnish 15 churches and to give money to 15 people in need.
+Before moving to Austria, Anna asked that her parents carry out some acts of charity on her behalf: to release 15 people from prisons, furnish 15 churches, and give money to 15 people in need.
 Her father carried out Anna’s wishes, and she left for Innsbruck.
-On 14th May 1582 sixteen-year-old Anna married her fifty-three-year-old uncle and became Archduchess of Austria.
+On 14 May 1582, the sixteen-year-old Anna married her fifty-three-year-old uncle and became Archduchess of Austria.

-Within a year, Anna and Archduke Ferdinand had a daughter together named Anna Eleonore, but sadly the girl died the next year.
+Within a year, Anna and Archduke Ferdinand had a daughter together named Anna Eleonore, but sadly, the girl died the following year.
 A second daughter was born just months after her sister’s death and was named Maria.
 Maria lived a long life as a nun.
-In 1585, a third daughter was born to the pair and was named Anna and went on to become Holy Roman Empress after her marriage to her cousin Matthias.
+In 1585, a third daughter was born to the pair and was named Anna.
+She went on to become Holy Roman Empress after her marriage to her cousin Matthias.
 The two surviving girls were raised in the Catholic faith by their mother and were educated to a very high standard.
 Due to their sickly nature, Anna also made sure to feed the children a special diet from a cookbook she had made personally.

 With the large amounts of money that Anna had from life as an Archduchess, she began to give to those in need.
 She would feed the poor with her own hands from the palace.
 Anna also donated large sums to the church and religious institutions.
 When out on visits to give out alms or to visit the sick, Anna took her daughters with her.